Eschatologue/CM_wiki/docs/gameplay/resources.md

   - **Cast a Spell**: A wizard casts the spell "Fireball," targeting a group of enemies.
   - **Dash**: A paladin uses their action to move double their movement speed to close in upon the enemies.

-### :material-triangle: Bonus Actions
+### :dnd-rsc-bonus-action: Bonus Actions
 Some actions, frequently referred to as *bonus actions*, require a Bonus Action to be expended when taken.

-A Bonus Action is a secondary action that certain abilities, spells, or class features allow a creature to perform in addition to their main **Action**.
-Not all characters or actions can use a Bonus Action, and creatures can typically perform only one **Bonus Action** per turn if they have an ability that grants them one.
+A Bonus Action is a secondary action that certain abilities, spells, or class features allow a creature to perform in addition to their main :dnd-rsc-action:**Action**.
+Not all characters or actions can use a Bonus Action, and creatures can typically perform only one :dnd-rsc-bonus-action:**Bonus Action** per turn if they have an ability that grants them one.

 **Example**:

-  - **Two-Weapon Fighting**: A ranger attacks with their main weapon using their **Action**, then uses their **Bonus Action** to make an off-hand attack with a second weapon.
+  - **Two-Weapon Fighting**: A ranger attacks with their main weapon using their :dnd-rsc-action:**Action**, then uses their :dnd-rsc-bonus-action:**Bonus Action** to make an off-hand attack with a second weapon.
-  - **Misty Step**: A warlock uses their **Bonus Action** to cast this spell, teleporting 30 feet to a spot they can see.
+  - **Misty Step**: A warlock uses their :dnd-rsc-bonus-action:**Bonus Action** to cast this spell, teleporting 30 feet to a spot they can see.

-### :material-star-four-points: Reactions
+### :dnd-rsc-reaction: Reactions

-A **Reaction** is an action that creatures can take in response to a specific event, even if it’s not their turn.
-Creatures can typically take only one **Reaction** per round.
+A :dnd-rsc-reaction:**Reaction** is an action that creatures can take in response to a specific event, even if it’s not their turn.
+Creatures can typically take only one :dnd-rsc-reaction:**Reaction** per round.
 Reactions often have specific triggers, such as an enemy's movement or an attack.

 **Example**:

-- **Opportunity Attack**: When an enemy leaves a fighter's reach, the fighter uses their **Reaction** to make a melee attack against the enemy.
+- **Opportunity Attack**: When an enemy leaves a fighter's reach, the fighter uses their :dnd-rsc-reaction:**Reaction** to make a melee attack against the enemy.
-- **Shield**: A wizard casts this spell as a **Reaction** to being hit by an attack, gaining a +5 bonus to their AC potentially causing the attack to miss.
+- **Shield**: A wizard casts this spell as a :dnd-rsc-reaction:**Reaction** to being hit by an attack, gaining a +5 bonus to their AC potentially causing the attack to miss.
-- **Counterspell**: A sorcerer uses their **Reaction** to counter a spell being cast by an enemy within 60 feet.
+- **Counterspell**: A sorcerer uses their :dnd-rsc-reaction:**Reaction** to counter a spell being cast by an enemy within 60 feet.
-- **Uncanny Dodge**: A rogue uses their **Reaction** to halve the damage from an attack that hits them.
+- **Uncanny Dodge**: A rogue uses their :dnd-rsc-reaction:**Reaction** to halve the damage from an attack that hits them.

 ## Spell Slots